 in favor of the plaintiff, upon an appeal from a decision of

 the state board of land commissioners, in a contest over the

 This is a Washington State precedential railroad right-of-way decision.

 There are two versions of Pacific Iron Works v.
 Bryant Lumber on this website.
 This version has added emphasis to highlight the meaning of the words "right-of-way" in a railroad deed.
 A second version is unedited.

 This opinion construes the 1887 Burke right-of-way deed to the Seattle Lake Shore and Eastern Railway.
 Significant portions of the Burke right-of-way deed are shown in Northlake Marine Works v.
 Seattle (1993).

-The portions of this decision that deal with the meaning of the words "right-of-way" in railroad deeds are in dark red font.
-Further emphasis is made by use of bold font and bold italic font.
+The portions of this decision that deal with the meaning of the words "right-of-way" in railroad deeds are in dark green font.
+Further emphasis is made by use of bold font.

 View the unedited version of Pacific Iron Works v.
 Bryant Lumber (1910).

 Open Northlake Marine Works v.
 Seattle (1993) in a separate window in order to view significant portions of the Burke right-of-way deed.

 Roberts, Battle, Hulbert & Tennant and J. L. Corrigan,